PG27. Learning Disabilities (Parenting Capacity)

 1.1

-Parental learning disabilities do not necessarily have an adverse impact on a child's developmental needs, but it is essential to always assess the implications for each child in the family.
-Learning disabled parents may need support to develop the understanding, resources, skills and experience to meet the needs of their children.
+Parental learning disabilities do not necessarily have an adverse impact on a child's developmental needs; however, it is essential to assess the implications for each child in the family.
+Learning-disabled parents may need support to develop the understanding, resources, skills, and experience to meet the needs of their children.
 Such support is particularly necessary where the parent/s experience the additional stressors of:

 1.2

-In most cases it is these additional stressors, when combined with a parent's learning disability, that are most likely to lead to concerns about the care their child/ren may receive.
-If a parent with learning difficulties appears to have difficulty meeting their child/ren's needs, a referral should be made to local authority children's social care, who have a responsibility to assess the child's needs and offer supportive and protective services as appropriate.
+In most cases, it is these additional stressors, when combined with a parent's learning disability, that are most likely to lead to concerns about the care their child/ren may receive.
+If a parent with learning difficulties appears to have difficulty meeting their child/children's needs, a referral should be made to the local authority children's social care, who have a responsibility to assess the child's needs and offer supportive and protective services as appropriate.

 1.3